Types of Hypercortisolism

 Overt Cushingoid symptoms and multiple pituitary adenomas led to a hypercortisolism diagnosis

-Nearly 1 in 4 people with difficult-to-control T2D had endogenous hypercortisolism12
+Nearly 1 in 4 patients with difficult-to-control T2D had endogenous hypercortisolism12

 UNCOVER PREVALENCE